Great Migration (African American)

 The Great Migration was one of the largest and most rapid mass internal movements in history—perhaps the greatest not caused by the immediate threat of execution or starvation.
 In sheer numbers, it outranks the migration of any other ethnic group—Italians or Irish or Jews or Poles—to the United States.
 For Black people, the migration meant leaving what had always been their economic and social base in America and finding a new one.

-Some historians analyse the Great Migration in two parts, a first Great Migration (1910–40), during which about 1.6 million people moved from mostly rural areas in the South to northern industrial cities, and a Second Great Migration (1940–70), which began after the Great Depression and during it, at least five million people—including townspeople with urban skills—moved to the North and West.
+Some historians analyze the Great Migration in two parts, a first Great Migration (1910–1940), during which about 1.6 million people moved from mostly rural areas in the South to northern industrial cities, and a Second Great Migration (1940–1970), which began after the Great Depression, during which at least five million people—including townspeople with urban skills—moved to the North and West.

-Since the Civil Rights Movement, the trend has reversed, with more African Americans moving to the South, albeit far more slowly.
+Since the Civil Rights Movement, the trend has reversed, with more Black Americans moving to the South, albeit far more slowly.
 Dubbed the New Great Migration, these moves were generally spurred by the economic difficulties of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" and its lower cost of living, family and kinship ties, and lessening discrimination.